Jenilshyara1/Autonomous-Hacks-Finals/README.md

-# Autonomous Hacks Finals - Project Setup
+# PrivLogix - Project Setup

-This documentation explains how to set up and run both the Backend and Frontend servers for the Autonomous Hacks Finals project.
+This documentation explains how to set up and run both the Backend and Frontend servers for the PrivLogix project.

+## Problem Statement

+In major litigation and compliance audits, **Privilege Review** is a critical bottleneck.
+Legal teams must sift through thousands of documents to identify attorney-client privileged communications—a process that is:
+- **Costly**: Consuming hundreds of billable hours.
+- **Slow**: Delaying discovery and case strategy.
+- **Inconsistent**: Prone to human error and fatigue.

+**PrivLogix** addresses this by automating the privilege logging workflow.
+We leverage **Google Gemini** (LLM) to intelligently analyze emails, determine privilege status (Attorney-Client, Work Product), and automatically generate a defensive **Privilege Log**.
+This transforms a manual, high-cost burden into a streamlined, AI-assisted process, ensuring accuracy and speed while keeping data secure.

 ## Prerequisites